Thandres/ObfE/README.md

 <Frame image="Lea_cast01Start1.png"></Frame>
 <Frame image="Lea_cast01Start2.png"></Frame>
 ```
-This works no matter where in your .png files are, because they later all get put into a single folder together with
+This works no matter where in your folder structure the .png files are, because they later all get put into a single folder together with
 all your .xml, .lua and .aseprite files and dont have any hierarchy to them

 ## How does it work?
 The scripts look in the current directory for any subdirectories with Destination.txt.